Specialist Leaders in Education

 In my free time, I enjoy spending time with my family, running and playing netball.

 I am Deputy Headteacher at Parkroyal Community School which is a two form entry school located in the heart of Macclesfield.
-I am part of a determined and focused Senior Leadership Team that has been acknowledged by Ofsted as having significantly improved the quality of teaching and learning and arrested a decline in pupil attainment and progress.
-Before this role, I was a member of the Senior Leadership Team and English lead at Holmes Chapel Primary School during the school’s journey to an ‘Outstanding’ grading from Ofsted in 2015.
+Before this role, I was a member of the Senior Leadership Team and English lead at Holmes Chapel Primary School.
+My particular areas of interest and expertise are assessment and English.

-I have a particular interest in how children, teachers, schools and parents use assessment information and am keen to develop practice in this area to benefit all stakeholders.
-As assessment lead at Parkroyal I have drawn on external assessment research and best practice from other North West schools to create a system which identifies and addresses next-steps in learning.
-I have also supported colleagues in a variety of roles to use cloud-based tracking systems to quickly and accurately identify trends and respond to areas for development within their area of responsibility.
+I have a particular interest in how children, teachers, schools and parents use assessment information and I am keen to develop practice in this area to benefit all stakeholders.
+As assessment lead at Parkroyal, I have drawn on external assessment research and best practice from other North West schools to create a system which identifies and addresses next-steps in learning.
+I am experienced in the use of cloud-based tracking systems and feel that they can support colleagues to quickly and accurately identify trends and respond to areas for development within their area of responsibility.
 I am also interested in supporting teachers to develop effective and efficient ways to provide feedback to enable children to enhance their own knowledge and understanding.

-In my role as English lead I was responsible for the development of reading, writing, phonics and SPaG.
-I continue to take a keen interest in these areas of the curriculum and have been effective when supporting teachers to develop their practice.
-I have represented the Macclesfield cluster as a local authority ‘lead practitioner’, organising and leading KS1 and KS2 writing moderation sessions for cluster schools.
-I am also a ‘pool moderator’ for the Cheshire East KS1 moderation team.
-I have also accepted a secondment as ‘expert teacher’ as part of a SSIF bid to develop writing in 18 schools in Cheshire and Manchester and to address the attainment dip at transition between KS2 and KS3.
+In my role as English lead I take responsibility for the development of reading, writing, phonics and SPaG.
+I continue to take a keen interest in these areas of the curriculum and have supported teachers to develop their practice accordingly.
+I have been an external moderator for the Cheshire East moderation team and have represented the Macclesfield cluster as a local authority ‘lead practitioner’, organising and leading KS1 and KS2 writing moderation sessions for cluster schools.
+I also undertook a one-year secondment as an ‘expert teacher’ as part of the Write Across SSIF project in 18 schools across Cheshire and Manchester.
+The project helped to reduce the attainment dip in writing at transition between KS2 and KS3 through developing teachers’ writing pedagogy and helping pupils to develop self-regulation strategies.

 Outside of school I enjoy spending time with family and friends.
-I also love being outdoors and active; I will try my hand at all sports and activities but am particularly keen on hiking, cycling, football and golf.
+I also love being outdoors and active; I will try my hand at all sports and activities but am particularly keen on football, hiking, cycling and golf.

 I currently work in Crewe as Assistant Head based in year 6.
 I currently have responsibility for assessment, computing and NQT mentoring whilst supporting other subjects.